patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/banner/banner.md

 |Success|Green <br />(--pf-global--success-color--100) | White | Use for positive, success messages|
 |Warning |Orange <br />(--pf-global—warning-color--100) | Black | Use for warning or medium severity messages |
 <br />
-Patternfly suggests that users adopt one of these five colors, as they’ve been tested against their text colors for accessibility.
+PatternFly suggests that users adopt one of these five colors, as they’ve been tested against their text colors for accessibility.
 However, if colors outside of these suggestions are used, we encourage using discretion when selecting the inner text color.

 ### Placement